 As directory administrator, part of your responsibility is making sure directory data is properly indexed.
 DS software provides tools for building and rebuilding indexes, for verifying indexes, and for evaluating how well indexes are working.

-For help better understanding and managing indexes, read Indexes.
+For help with understanding and managing indexes, read Indexes and the related pages.

 Some databases are designed to hold huge amounts of data for a particular application.
 Although such databases can support multiple applications, data organization depends on the applications served.